 My, my.
-Which connotation to a food product could be more flattering and mollifying than the much-employed one attributed to chocolate?
+Could a connotation to a food product be more flattering and mollifying than the one attributed to chocolate?
 It is a scientifically corroborated happy-maker!
-Endorphins – hormones produced by the human brain – make you see the bright side of life even on a blue, blue, drizzly November day.
-Heaven knows what else is triggered by the miraculous components chocolate evidentially contains.
+Endorphins – hormones produced by the human brain – make you see the bright side of life even on a grey November day.
+Heaven knows what else is triggered by the miraculous components chocolate evidently contains.
 Speculations are manyfold.
 Hips and pouch?
 Rumour!
 Just succumb to the temptation!
 Chocolate also works wonders as an antidote, should a guilty conscience creep up after unbridled indulgence.
-Yep.
 It is a virtuous circle indeed.

 Chocolate, respectively the use of cocoa beans, looks back on a history of nearly 4000 years.
 It has been a long way from the heaven-sent bitter drink Maya and Aztec civilisations consumed, to the solid sweet treat of our day.
 The Chocolate Museum of Bruges in Belgium unravels the development of the mysterious substance and its long voyage from Central America to remote Europe in: The Choco-Story.

 Among Maya and Aztecs, cacao had a high monetary value.
 A rabbit cost ten cacao beans and a slave a hundred.